lzukw/WirelessDisplay/README.md

   set to the desired value, by asking the remote-computer via a POST-request to run the script for managing the screen-resolution.
-- With another POST-request the remote-computer is instructed to run a script that prevents the screensaver from activating.
+- With another POST-request the remote-computer is instructed to run a script that prevents the display from blanking.
 - With another POST-request, the remote-computer is asked to execute a script that starts a streaming-sink.
 - On the local computer a script is started, that runs a streaming-source.